-We use data for 4 control and 5 exclosure plots from February 1988 until January 2020.
+We used data for control and exclosure plots from February 1988 until January 2020.
 The experimental treatments for some plots have changed over time, and we used the subset of plots that have had the same treatments for the longest period of time (Ernest et al. 2019).
-We broke this timeseries into three time periods corresponding to previously-documented major transitions in the rodent community: 1) February 1988 to June 1997; 2) July 1997 to January 2010, which spans from the first census period in which C. baileyi was captured on all exclosure plots at the site until the most recent reorganization event; and 3) from January 2010 until January 2020, when data collection was interrupted by the COVID-19 pandemic (Christensen et al. 2018; Bledsoe and Ernest 2019).
-For each individual rodent captured, we estimated the individual-level metabolic rate as 5.69 * (m0.75), where m is body mass in grams (White et al. 2004).
-We calculated treatment and species-level energy use as the sum of the appropriate individuals’ metabolic rates.
+Four control plots, and five exclosure plots, met these critera.
+In order to achieve a balanced sample, we randomly selected four exclosure plots for analysis.
+We broke the timeseries into three time periods defined by the major transitions in the rodent community surrounding the establishment of C. baileyi in 1996-1997 and its subsequent decline in 2009-2010 (Ernest and Brown 2001; Thibault et al. 2010; Christensen et al. 2018).
+We defined the first time period as from February 1988 to June 1997, which was the first census period in which C. baileyi was captured on all exclosure plots at the site (following Bledsoe and Ernest, 2019).
+The second time period spans from July 1997 until January 2010, which is the midpoint of the 95% credible interval for the timing of the last reorganization event as estimated in Christensen et al. (2018).
+The last time period spans from February 2010 until January 2020, when data collection was interrupted by the COVID-19 pandemic.
+For each individual rodent captured, we estimated the individual-level metabolic rate using the allometric scaling relationship between individual body mass and metabolic rate 5.69 * (m0.75), where m is body mass in grams (Nagy et al. 1999; see White et al. 2004 for details).
+We calculated treatment and species-level energy use as the sum of the appropriate individuals’ metabolic rates, and total biomass as the sum of their raw body mass measurements.
 All data were accessed using the R package portalr (Christensen et al. 2019).

 Rodent community energy use